 The academic literature in fields like finance and economics, in particular, has become highly mathematical over the past decades.
 But also business people, economic advisors, policy makers, journalists, etc., even if they do not actively use mathematics and statistics (although many of them do), are confronted with analyses that use the language of mathematics and statistics.
-In mathematics, as applied to business, economics, and the social sciences, we mainly ask questions like: how can we model and analyse individuals' decisions?; how do these change if the environment changes?; what happens to economic output if wages change?; etc.
+In mathematics, as applied to business, economics, and the social sciences, we mainly ask questions like: how can we model and analyse individuals' decisions?
+How do these change if the environment changes?

 Having successfully completed this module, you will be able to: